Employment litigation charging information

 Our specialist employment law team can assist you with an employment claim.

 Employment is a very complex area of law and most claims will turn on the specific facts of the case.
 We will not be able to provide you with a detailed assessment of your case during that first conversation.
-However, we will often be able to tell you if it seems unlikely that you would win, or that any claim would be worth bringing.
+However, we may be able to tell you if it seems unlikely that you would win, or that any claim would be worth bringing.

 Hourly rates